Pomilio Gamma: Gamma

 The Pomilio company of Turin designed and manufactured the Gamma, a wooden, single-seat, single-bay biplane with wings of unequal span, the upper wing being of greater span than the lower.
 It was powered by a 149-kilowatt (200-horsepower) SPA 6A water-cooled engine driving a two-bladed tractor propeller.
 It had fixed, tailskid landing gear.

 The Gamma prototype first flew early in 1918.
 An Italian official commission observed a demonstration of it, and concluded that although it was fast and had good maneuverability, its rate of climb was insufficient to merit a production order.

 Gamma IF

-Pomilio responded to the Gamma's shortcomings by building a second prototype, the Gamma IF, fitted with a more powerful Isotta Fraschini V.6 engine rated at 186 kilowatts (250 horsepower).
-An official commission saw a demonstration of the Gamma IF in 1918, but at first could not agree on whether it merited a production order.
-During the final weeks of World War I, the commission finally decided to order a small number of Gamma IF fighters, although the Gamma IF never entered active service.
+Pomilio addressed the Gamma's shortcomings by developing a second prototype, the Gamma IF, equipped with a more powerful Isotta Fraschini V.6 engine rated at 186 kilowatts (250 horsepower).
+An official commission saw a demonstration of the Gamma IF in 1918 but initially could not agree on whether it warranted a production order.
+During the final weeks of World War I, the commission finally decided to order a small number of Gamma IF fighters; however, the aircraft never entered active service.